Unity-Technologies/unity-cloud-asset-manager-for-blender/README.md

 ![popup](Documentation/Images/popup.png)

 3. Select a target organization and a project.
-If you don't have one, you can refer to the [add a new project guide](https://docs.unity.com/cloud/en-us/projects/create-project).
+If you don't have one, you can refer to the [create a new project guide](https://docs.unity.com/cloud/en-us/asset-manager/new-asset-manager-project).
 4. Enter the asset name, description and tags.
 As part of the export process, this information will be assigned to the asset.
 > **Note**: To add multiple tags, simply separate them with a space in-between.
 5. Select **OK**.